Konstaphy/Konstaphy/Pipeline.md

 * Frontend => Figma interpretation
 * TDD => begin with the tests
 * Make the milestones and issues connected to them
+* Organise the GitHub actions and ghcr.io if needed
 * Start coding

 ## **JavaScript && TypeScript:**